 Some of the Things (Both Simple and Complicated) that can Mess Up Your Search Rankings

 There are two approaches to search engine optimization.
 You can try to figure out what the algorithms are looking for today.
 That, of course, could change tomorrow.
 Then you can try to figure out how to generate a signal that matches what the algorithm is looking for.
 Or, you can create a site that is high quality.
 Immediately, all the SEOs are going to be yelling and rightly so, because that is really putting it overly simply.
-However, for a smaller business, for an individual website, for somebody who has a blog who’s just trying to get some search traffic on some keywords that are not ferociously competitive, it’s a thing.
+However, for a smaller business, for an individual website, for somebody who has a blog who’s just trying to get some search traffic on some low competition keywords, it’s a thing.
 Creating a site that actually is good is a thing and it helps.

 I’m going to talk about some of what goes into that in this podcast and also in my Copyblogger post on the same topic.
 Now I’m not going to tell you that gaming the search engines never works, because that’s not true.
 It certainly has worked, it still works in some cases.
 The thing I will say is that I have been in this business for quite a while now, a good chunk of years.
 I have noticed that the ones who really crow about the results they get from being fairly creepy and fairly spammy and the ones who are really condescending about how well their creepy spam fest is working are the ones that one day you just don’t hear from anymore, because all of their clients overnight lost their rankings.